 Note that water damage, fire, pest infestation, and other unusual events can harm some or all of an electrical system’s components, necessitating repair or replacement long before they reach their life expectancy.

 Electrical work is dangerous and confusing for novices, so avoid taking the DIY route with your electrical project.
-Instead, hire a licensed electrician (usually $60 to $100 per hour).
+Instead, hire a licensed electrician.

-A qualified electrician typically takes 30 to 60 minutes to install a single outlet, at a total cost of $80 to $150.
-Installing a new circuit (with a connection to the home’s breaker) can cost an additional $50 to $100 per outlet.
+A qualified electrician typically takes 30 to 60 minutes to install a single outlet, at a cost of anywhere from $100 to $400 or so, per HomeAdvisor.
+If a new circuit is required, the cost will be higher, though not excessively so.

 10. Failing or Inefficient Mechanicals and Appliances

 Old homes are more likely to have old mechanical equipment, such as water heaters, furnaces, and air conditioning units, as well as older household appliances.
 Mechanical and appliance lifespan varies by item, brand, and workload.
-On average, water heaters last 10 to 15 years, furnaces last 15 to 30 years, central air conditioning units last about 20 years, refrigerators last 15 to 20 years, and washers and dryers both last 10 to 15 years.
+On average, expect major mechanical equipment and appliances to age as follows:

 Equipment near the end of its useful life is more prone to failure, raising the possibility of an inconvenient or dangerous situation – such as the heat going out in the dead of winter or an electrical fire – that needs to be addressed immediately.
 Moreover, older equipment is usually less energy-efficient, resulting in ballooning utility outlays.